Myanmar coup stokes fear among Rohingya refugees in Bangladesh | DW | 04.02.2021

 Mostofa Kamal, a Rohingya leader at the camp, voiced a similar opinion.
 He sees a connection between the coup and the recent Rohingya repatriation deal between Myanmar and Bangladesh.

-Officials from both countries met last month to discuss ways to start the repatriations, with Bangladesh's Foreign Ministry seeming more hopeful of success and officials saying they expected to begin sometime in June.
+Officials from both countries met last month to discuss ways to start the repatriations, with Bangladesh's Foreign Ministry seeming more hopeful of success, and officials saying they expect to begin sometime in June.

 "The military coup has taken place at a time when both Bangladesh and Myanmar agreed to start the repatriation.
 I think the military has taken it into consideration and made the country politically unstable to stop it," he told DW.
 "As Myanmar's situation is volatile now, no one will talk about sending us back there," he stressed.